Regulation of nicotine marketing: Other sports

-Conventional advertising
+Other forms of advertising

-The European Union and World Health Organization (WHO) have both specified that the advertising of tobacco should not be allowed.
+The European Union and World Health Organization (WHO) have both specified that the advertising of tobacco should not be allowed, including "traditional media (print, television and radio) and all media platforms, including Internet, mobile telephones and other new technologies as well as films.", retail display, tobacco packaging, internet sales and brand stretching and sharing in which the tobacco brand is displayed on, or in some way connected to non-tobacco products.
+Tobacco depictions in media should lack identifiable tobacco brands, the media should be age-rated appropriately and state that tobacco is harmful.
 The WHO Framework Convention on Tobacco Control, which came into effect on 27 February 2005, requires that all of the 168 countries that agreed to the treaty ban tobacco advertising unless their constitution forbade it.

 Africa

 Zimbabwe

 In Zimbabwe, tobacco advertising is still permitted on national television.

 South Africa

 In South Africa, the Tobacco Products Control Amendment Act was passed in 1999.
 This act bans all advertising and promotion of tobacco products, including sponsorship and free distribution of tobacco products.

 Asia

 Hong Kong

 Tobacco advertising on Hong Kong television was outlawed on 1 December 1990, when the territory was still a British colony.
 However, some sporting events were still allowed to be sponsored by tobacco companies until it was abandoned by the government in July 1999.
 It took some years before it was removed from buses and trams until it was completely banned in November 2009.